We’re not yet who we want to be. And this is okay. But we must faithfully mind the gap between where we’re currently standing and where we want to go.

 To do otherwise either sells ourselves short or crumbles under the weight of hypocrisy.

-Accept where you are without losing sight of your best you – the you you are becoming.
+Accept where you are without losing sight of your best you.
 Minding this gap allows us to live with integrity as we humbly offer our strength to the world.